How Advanced Is China’s Third Aircraft Carrier?

 How Advanced Is China’s Third Aircraft Carrier?
 Top

 Aircraft carriers are one of the most visible symbols of a country’s military power.
 China is among a small handful of countries that possess multiple aircraft carriers.
-China launched its third aircraft carrier, the Fujian, on June 17, 2022.
-Once operational, it will be considerably more advanced than China’s second carrier, the Shandong, and its first carrier, the Liaoning.
+China reportedly began construction on its third carrier, the Fujian, at Shanghai’s Jiangnan Shipyard in 2017, and on June 17, 2022, the carrier was launched to great fanfare.

 Key Facts